 On this occasion, Lord Garia - the deity of livestock and wealth is worshipped using flowers and garlands.
 The ingredients used in the rituals of the puja include cotton thread, rice, eggs, pots, fowl chick, rice beer, and wine.

-As per the rituals of the puja, a fowl is sacrificed before the deity and its blood is spilt and scattered before the lord to appease him and seek his blessings.
-Garia Puja 2020 will be observed from 21st April.
+As per the rituals of the puja, a fowl is sacrificed before the deity and its blood is spilled and scattered before the lord to appease him and seek his blessings.
+Garia Puja 2021 will be observed from 21st April.

-1. Lord Garia - The Creator of the Universe.
 Lord Garia is Lord Shiva himself.
-He is considered as the creator of the universe, the lord of time, the lord of all other worldly beings.
+He is considered the creator of the universe, the lord of time, the lord of all otherworldly beings.
 Thus he is worshipped all across the world in different forms and in different ways.
 Garia Puja worships him in the form of Lord Garia.
 Apart from the religious rituals and ceremonial acts, Garia Puja has many other elements worth experiencing.

 As per the local tradition, young adult boys and girls in each and every village form a group and go around dancing from house to house covering every home.
 After doing so in their village, they head towards other villages and this process continues for a period of seven days.
 These groups also carry a symbol of Lord Garia (a long decorated bamboo pole symbolically depicting the lord) along, placing it in the middle of the courtyards of the house, chanting religious hymns and songs.

 After the puja ceremony comes to an end, the people look forward to indulging in the upcoming folk and dance performances.
 The tribal devotees are the main participants of these events.
 Apart from these, a magnificent carnival is also held where you can experience the vivid culture of Tripura.
 The children can be seen playing the drums with great enthusiasm and a constant smile on their faces.